Nathanwoodburn/FireWallet/README.md

 ## log.txt
 This file stores the logs for the application.
 You should check this file if you have any issues with the application.

+# Thanks
+Thanks to @ponderingken (https://github.com/ponderingken) for designing the logo and splash screen.

 # Support